NadavKrashin/mipo/README.md

 - Run initDB.js script to fill DB Data from the excel

+- Visit https://mipo.fly.dev to view your PWA app.(Add to home screen to use it like a native application)

 ## Demo

 #### 1. Clone or Fork this project

 #### 2. Fill mipo_template.xlsx (for example):

 [![image.png](https://i.postimg.cc/7LpNh0vm/image.png)](https://postimg.cc/d7jCS7Vy)

 - Name: שם הצוער